uc-cdis/compose-services/README.md

 ```
 This command will enter Fence container to run the fence-create sync command, which will update your user privileges.
 If you are logged in to your commons on a browser, you may need to log out and log back in again or clear your cookies in order to see the changes.

 ### Start running your local gen3 Docker Compose environment
+If your Gen3 data commons does not host any data, yet, we recommend commenting out the kibana-service section in the `docker-compose.yaml` and the guppy section in the `ninx.conf` file.
+After having setup the first program/project and uploaded the first data, we recommend enabling these sections.

 Now that you are done with the setup, all Docker Compose features should be available.
 If you are a non-root user you may need to add yourself to the 'docker' group: `sudo usermod -aG docker your-user`, and the log out and log back in.
 Here are some useful commands: